RustStudy/ruuid/README.md

 Or install it yourself as:

-$ gem install ruuid
+$ gem install rust_uuid

 > MAC USERS: At the moment Mac users need to install the extension manualy.
 > Go to the gem directory and run cargo build --release .
 > There is an issue opened for this and I'm looking for people who have Macs to help on this.